ggicci/yopts/README.md

 ## FAQ

-### Why `ramen`?
+### Why `yopts`?
 Not `getopt` or `getopts`?

 I’ve never been a fan of `getopt` or `getopts`.
-That’s why I created `ramen`.
+That’s why I created `yopts`.
 Despite spending countless hours reading their documentation and following community examples, I always came away empty-handed, unable to retain anything.
 For me, learning either of the two just isn’t worth the effort.

-`ramen` takes a different approach by allowing you to define the argument parser in a descriptive YAML format.
+`yopts` takes a different approach by allowing you to define the argument parser in a descriptive YAML format.
 This simplifies the syntax while leveraging the powerful parsing capabilities of [clap](https://docs.rs/clap/latest/clap/index.html).

-I know ramen is still in its early stages, but I hope it can save us time and effort when implementing argument parsers for SHELL scripts.
+I know yopts is still in its early stages, but I hope it can save us time and effort when implementing argument parsers for SHELL scripts.

-### Why `getopts`, not `ramen`?
+### Why `getopts`, not `yopts`?

-`getopts` comes along with the Linux system, `ramen` doesn't.
+`getopts` comes along with the Linux system, `yopts` doesn't.